‘My religion is art.’

-Krishna Luchoomun worked as an artist in residence in the studio of the Thami Mnyele Foundation from February to May 2001 and also visited the studio in July 2013.
+Krishna Luchoomun worked as an artist in residence in the studio of the Thami Mnyele Foundation from February to May 2001.
 Luchoomun concluded his period in Amsterdam with the presentation of the impressive installation ‘The Yellow Pages’ in an old church in Amsterdam, rendering Luchoomun’s vision on the relationship between industry and the environment.
 In 2003 he participated in the exhibition ‘Guess Who’ in the Stedelijk Museum Zwolle.
 Luchoomun is now professor of Art at the Academy of Art in Mauritius.

 In November 2003 Krishna Luchoomun launched pARTage at Eureka House in Moka, Mauritius.
 The beginnings of pARTage reflects the pioneering spirit of some highly dynamic local artists and characterises the upbeat and changing face of the local art scene.